moonbuggy/cfscrape-http-proxy/README.md

 **Note:** python-prctl requires gcc, libc development headers and libcap development headers to be installed in the operating system.
 See the [python-prctl docs][python-prctl-docs] for details.

-The proxy will work with Python 2 or 3, you may have to use `python3` or `pip3` if you have both installed and want to run the proxy with
-Python 3.

 If you're installing this on a router and are using Entware you may need to install some Python modules with `opkg`, for example:
 ```
 opkg install python-requests